cheeyeo/face_recognition/README.md

 Retraining the model using these new embeddings result in both accuracy scores of `100%` for the train and validation sets.
 The high accuracy values could be attributed to the small dataset and the model could be overfitted to the training data.

+A more accurate evaluation would be to create a separate test set comprising of images of the identities from the training data and random images of unknown identities.
+These images would not have been used for training or validation.

 ## 6. Final Model